-- The extent to which the community has been involved in the development of the research idea and questions, and the writing of the research proposal. - Plans for how cohort members and the broader community will be involved in the research project during the course of the research, from helping to conceptualize the research question(s) through dissemination of the results. - The potential importance and benefit to the broader lay community of the research question(s) and expected outcomes. - The potential for the research project to facilitate learning, further collaboration, and systems change. - The plan for reporting back results to stakeholders including cohort members in Project 2. - The plan for translating the research results into tangible benefits for the community and for engaging the community, local and state stakeholders and policy decision makers in discussions of the results of the research and the implications for them.
+- The extent to which the community has been involved in the development of the research idea and questions, and the writing of the research proposal. - Plans for how the broader community will be involved in the research project during the course of the research, from helping to conceptualize the research question(s) through dissemination of the results. - The potential importance and benefit to the broader lay community of the research question(s) and expected outcomes. - The potential for the research project to facilitate learning, further collaboration, and systems change. - The plan for translating the research results into tangible benefits for the community and for engaging the community, local and state stakeholders and policy decision makers in discussions of the results of the research and the implications for them.